stevenc-stb/spdx-3-model/model/Hardware/Properties/responsibilityChangedOn.md

 ## Summary

-This is the product associated with the change of ownership.
+The element that has it's responsibility changed.

 ## Description

-The product or service related to a sale or acquisition is identified in this field.
+The element that has it's responsibility changed.
+For example: "This product is associated with the change of ownership."

 ## Metadata